Last updated on December 8th, 2017

-Let’s say you are planning to move out of your State.
+Let’s say you are planning to retire, and/or move out of your State.
 Among the many things that you will consider in your selection process may be picking a tax friendlier region.

-As the current economy remains stagnant, or worsens, the debt burden of many cities, counties, states, and the federal government is rapidly approaching or within a compounding downward spiral.
-More are agreeing that inflation (a devaluing dollar) will become a bigger problem while the economy remains stagnant (stagflation).
+The debt burden of many cities, counties, states, and the federal government are being stressed.
 There is little doubt that taxes, including State taxes will be on the increase as governments look for more revenue.

-Regarding the three primary sources of revenue from State taxes (income, sales, property), your own personal situation will ‘weight’ each of these differently.
-For example, if you are retired or soon to retire, the income tax of a given State may be less important to you than say, the property tax of the county or town since your income may be relatively low (retirement) but your property taxes will always be there and may (will) continue to rise.
+Regarding the three primary sources of revenue from State taxes (income, sales, property), your own personal situation and preferences will ‘weight’ each of these differently.
+For example, if you are retired or soon to retire, the income tax of a given State may be less important to you than say, the property tax of the county or town since your income may be relatively low (retirement).
+However your property taxes will always be there and will continue to rise over time.

-Here are a few State tax statistics which may be interesting to you, sourced and compiled from a number of sources including RetirementLiving.com, Wikipedia, Census.gov/govs/statetax, State Government Tax Collections 2009, and the TaxFoundation.org.
+Here are a few State tax statistics from a number of sources including RetirementLiving.com, Wikipedia, Census.gov/govs/statetax, State Government Tax Collections 2009, and the TaxFoundation.org.

 State Sales Tax

-Except for large or frequent expensive purchases, State sales tax may be of lesser impact to your overall tax burden or concern, when compared to property taxes and income taxes.
-For example, you would have to purchase more than $40,000 of taxable products taxed at a 7% sales tax to be equivalent to an annual $3,000 property tax bill.
+Except for very expensive (or lots of) annual purchases, State sales tax might be less important to your overall tax burden when compared to property taxes and income taxes.
+For example, in 1-year you would have to purchase more than $40,000 of taxable products taxed at a 7% sales tax to be equivalent to the impact of an annual $3,000 property tax bill.

 List of State Sales Tax including any local surtax